MhmRhm/FreshQueue/doc/Article.md

 ### Actors

+Actors are the virtual machines (VMs) or physical machines that build and run your code to test or benchmark.

-We can easily set up an actor via a Docker image.
+We can easily set up an actor using a Docker image.
 However, this approach can have some issues.
-The images provided by Gitea or GitHub for use as actors may not always be up-to-date.
-For example, in our case, we need a recent version of CMake to configure and build our project.
-Unfortunately, these Docker images are often a few versions behind.
+The Docker images provided by Gitea or GitHub for use as actors may not always be up-to-date.
+For example, you might need a recent version of CMake to configure and build a project with C++20's modules support, but these Docker images are often a few versions behind.

-Another issue is that if we use the provided images, we have to install the necessary dependencies for our project with each run of the workflow, which can be time-consuming.
 More importantly, our benchmarks need to be run on a stable system.
 Since both our Gitea instance and runner are running on the same machine , the server might be used for other tasks while the runner is benchmarking a build.
 This can lead to unstable and inaccurate benchmark results.
 Additionally,